 It is always important to consider what container you ultimately wish to get the tree into.
 Should you not cut the thicker roots harsh enough in the early stages of development and then find after some years you need to cut way back, you will inevitably eliminate much of the finer roots which developed also.

-Due to the robust design of root cutters I actually find them to be some of the most used tools in my toolbox, and I use them extensively for quickly removing branches after which I reduce the cut further with an appropriate branch cutter.
+Due to the robust design of root cutters I actually find them to be some of the most used tools in my toolbox, and I use them extensively for quickly removing branches after which I reduce the cut further with an appropriate branch or knob cutter.

 As you are aware, bonsai scissors are not merely scissors.
 There are many subtle and not so subtle differences to a pair of bonsai scissors when compared to kitchen, paper or even standard garden scissors.

 The scissors I would recommend most for root work will be the design of scissors usually referred to as the General Scissors.
 These have large handles which can accommodate several fingers for extra power and they have fairly long and thick cutting blades which enable them to cut fairly thick growth.

 Image caption.
 Don't use the same scissors on your tree's roots as you do for the branches.

 One point which I would really like to stress is that whatever scissors you use for your root work, don't use the same pair for work in the canopy.
 Scissors used for root work are quickly damaged by stones which you will inevitably and inadvertently cut into.
 They are also blunted rather quickly, for the same reason.